 The foie gras industry has been touted as small, artisinal, and even 'free range' by misinformed chefs, but nothing could be further from the truth.
 Thousands of ducks suffer in gigantic, reeking, windowless sheds.
 The ventilation fans do little to clear the sticky, foul air that the ducks must endure breathing 24 hours a day.
 Thousands of gallons of feces, is cleared from the sheds into huge manure lagoons, and the New York based Hudson Valley Foie Gras farm has been cited for numerous violations under the Clean Water Act.
 They are never allowed out of the pens until the day they are slaughtered, when they are roughly grabbed, slung up in shackles, and have their throats slit.

 SB1520, a bill that bans both the production and sale of foie gras passed in California seven years ago, supposedly to allow California's only foie gras farm time to develop a 'humane' way to create grossly enlarged, diseased duck livers.
 They were unable to accomplish their goal.
 The disingenuous "Coalition for Humane and Ethical Farming" claims to "...support a broader standard for ethical treatment of animals and humane farming practices.", but in reality is a front group for the notoriously cruel, pollution-causing foie gras industry.
 CHEFS was unable to reach their goal of one hundred signatures on their petition supporting the repeal of SB1520, while well over one hundred chefs across the state have purposefully removed foie gras from their menu, with more dropping it from their menus every passing week.

 Chefs should be role models for how America eats, and supporting the foie gras industry should be no part of it.

-Stop spreading lies to benefit the cruel foie gras industry and sever your ties with C.H.E.F.S.
+amber coon needs your help with “Chefs: Stop spreading lies to benefit the cruel foie gras industry”.
+Join amber and 181 supporters today.